AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/docs/entrezpy-doc/source/tutorials/extending/docsum.rst

 The `Efetch Entrez Utility <eutils_>`_ is NCBI's utility responsible for fetching data records.
 Its `manual <eutils_>`_ lists all possible databases and which records (Record type) can be fetched in which format.
 We'll fetch
-|docsum| data in JSON after performing an ``esearch`` step using accessions
+|docsum| data in JSON using the EUtil ``esummary`` after performing an
-numbers as query.
+``esearch`` step using accessions numbers as query.
+Instead of using efetch, we will  use ``esummary`` and replace the default analyzer with our own.

-In |entrezpy|, a result (or query), is the sum of all individual requests required to obtain the whole query. ``efetch`` fetches data in batches.
+In |entrezpy|, a result (or query), is the sum of all individual requests required to obtain the whole query. ``esummary`` fetches data in batches.
 In this example, all batches are collected prior to printing the infomration to standard output.
 The method :meth:`DocsumAnalyzer.analyze_result` can be adjusted to store or analyze the results from each batch as soon as the are fetched.